0xadada/interviewee/README.md

 * Will this job require travel?
 * What sort of expenses will be paid by the company?

-Organization
+# Organization
-* Do ou participate in Social/outreach programs?
+* Do you participate in Social/outreach programs?
 * How does one move up in the organization?
 * Do you typically promote from within the organization, or hire from outside?
 * What does the org chart look like?